minhuiiy/cinema_booking/README.md

 Inspired by [KhoaSuperman/findseat](https://github.com/KhoaSuperman/findseat)

-I have reused part of the code `Bloc` and `Data Mock` from this project.
+I have reused part of the `UI idea` and `Data Mock` from this project.

 ## License